zachar1a/congress/README.md

 Added in some routing for the pages, probably am going to want to create a landing page for this, just to show off the latest bills and votes or something

 Created the latest bill and vote api endpoint and added them into the home component

+# Jan 1, 2021
+Going to try and create downloadable files with the information with what is given to us from the api.
+This is going to be congressional vote data as well as bill data.